simon622/string-table/README.md

 # String-Table
-Java based framework to allow quick rendering of tabulated data in various output formats.
+Lightweight Java framework to allow quick rendering of tabulated data in various output formats.
 Great for debugging and quickly visualising data for logging or reporting.

 ## Recent changes